bloominstituteoftechnology/grail-diary-part-1/README.md

     * width = `150`
     * leading = `20`
     * align the top of the image with the top of the location name label
-35. Find a square image of an interesting location on Google and drag it into your asset catalog; set a sensible name and set the name as the image in the Image View attributes
+35. Find a square image of an interesting location on DuckDuckGo and drag it into your asset catalog; set a sensible name and set the name as the image in the Image View attributes
 36. Add a horizontal distance constraint between the location label and the Image View
     * set the constant value to `8`
     * make it a `>=` constraint